Clinical Practice Supports image

 • How such programs might positively impact the health care system

-Details and results from available exercise programs and research efforts affiliated with the Cancer Care Program will be included in the Action Framework (to be completed in the summer of 2024), alongside recommendations and best practice guidelines.
-The Framework will serve as a guiding document for integrating exercise programming as a standard of care for people living with a cancer diagnosis in Nova Scotia.
+The action framework includes a series of recommendations and best-practice guidelines.
+It now serves as a guiding document for integrating exercise programming as a standard of care for people living with and beyond a cancer diagnosis in Nova Scotia.

 Why it matters:

-Exercise programming in oncology care settings has the potential to positively impact patients and the health care system, although how to best incorporate it into a standard of care is unknown.
+Exercise programming in oncology care settings has the potential to positively impact patients and the healthcare system, although there is limited knowledge of how to integrate the evidence into practice as a standard of care.
+Translating knowledge and evidence into health system practice is complex.

-• Current guidelines1 state that oncology health care providers should recommend aerobic and resistance exercise programming for individuals living with a cancer diagnosis.
-Evidence supporting this recommendation continues to emerge, suggesting that exercise or physical activity programming can improve cancer-related fatigue levels, quality of life, physical functioning, anxiety, and depression.
+Current guidelines state that oncology healthcare providers should recommend aerobic and resistance exercise programming for individuals living with a cancer diagnosis.
+Evidence supporting this recommendation continues to emerge, suggesting that exercise or physical activity programming can improve:

-• Exercise has also been associated with improvements in therapy-related adverse event risk, including during chemotherapy or when preformed prior to surgery.
+Exercise is also associated with improvements in therapy-related adverse-event risk, including during chemotherapy or when preformed prior to surgery.

 • The types and doses of exercise that are best for specific cancers

-• Knowing what individuals would see the most benefit
+• Which individuals would see the most benefit

 Resources